 Bone resorption can occur at the site of tooth loss over time to affect the neighboring teeth.

 The loss of a supporting tooth or teeth will require you to purchase a new partial.

 The pros and cons of removable partial dentures shouldn’t scare you from having them if you are looking for an affordable option to replace your missing teeth.

-The dentist in Bellaire, TX, can guide you appropriately, helping you make a suitable choice to have natural-looking artificial teeth in your mouth within a short time.
+The dentist in Bellaire, can guide you appropriately, helping you make a suitable choice to have natural-looking artificial teeth in your mouth within a short time.